 Social impact assessment is a rapidly evolving practice.
-As a result, no matter if your organization is just starting out or if it's been around for over 30 years, chances are your impact assessment process (if you have one) lacks in consistency of both data and messaging.
+As a result, no matter if your organization is starting out or if it's been around for over 30 years, chances are your impact assessment process (if you have one) lacks the consistency of both data and messaging.

-- Impact Framework: An outlined method for social impact assessment that explains:
+- Impact Framework: An outlined method for a social impact assessment that explains:

 - the documentation of the impact hypothesis (AIM Volume 1: Groundwork)

 - Mission, Vision, Goals

 - and how they measure the impact

 - The metrics used - custom or standard (IRIS, Guidestar, etc.)

 - the tools for forms/surveys and data management (TurboMetrics Impact Cloud; Salesforce)

 - Whom they are collecting the data from

 - data visualization and demonstration for quick insights